Tokyo Trial (miniseries)

-Tokyo Trial is a Japanese four-part historical drama miniseries that depicts the International Military Tribunal for the Far East.
-The series was co-directed by Pieter Verhoeff and Rob W. King, and produced by Japanese public broadcaster NHK in a co-production with FATT Productions of the Netherlands and Don Carmody Television of Canada.
+Tokyo Trial is a 2016 historical drama miniseries that depicts the International Military Tribunal for the Far East.
+An international co-production of Japanese public broadcaster NHK, Dutch studio FATT Productions, and Canadian producers David Cormican and Don Carmody, the series was directed by Pieter Verhoeff and Rob W. King.

-The series stars Marcel Hensema, Jonathan Hyde, Paul Freeman, Stephen McHattie, Julian Wadham, Irrfan Khan, and Michael Ironside.
+It stars an ensemble cast, featuring Paul Freeman, Serge Hazanavicius, Marcel Hensema, Jonathan Hyde, Irrfan Khan, Stephen McHattie, Michael Ironside, Hadewych Minis and Shinya Tsukamoto, with narration by Stacy Keach.

-Tokyo Trial premiered on NHK in Japan on 12 December 2016.
+The series premiered in Japan on NHK in four 45-minute episodes, between December 12 and December 15, 2016.
 Thereafter, it was made available on the NHK On-Demand VoD service and subsequently by Netflix.
 Overseas, the series premiered in 190 countries on Netflix in December 2016.
-The Netflix broadcast of the series includes subtitles in 20 languages.

 Premise

 Following the end of the Second World War with the surrender of Japan, an international tribunal of judges from the victorious powers are tasked with determining the fate of Japanese war criminals.